Lord Vere Bertie1

 by Godfrey Kneller 2

-Robert Bertie, 1st Duke of Ancaster and Kesteven was born on 20 October 1660.3 He was the son of Robert Bertie, 3rd Earl of Lindsey and Elizabeth Wharton.1 He married, firstly, Mary Wynn, daughter of Sir Richard Wynn, 4th Bt. and Sarah Middleton, on 30 July 1678 at Westminster Abbey, Westminster, London, England.3 He married, secondly, Albinia Farrington, daughter of Maj.-Gen. Thomas Farrington and Theodosia Betenson, on 6 July 1705.3 He died on 26 July 1723 at age 62 at Grimsthorpe, Lincolnshire, England.3 He was buried on 16 August 1723 at Edenham, Lincolnshire, England.3 His will (dated 23 May 1719, with 3 codicils) was probated on 1 April 1724.3
+Robert Bertie, 1st Duke of Ancaster and Kesteven was born on 20 October 1660.3 He was the son of Robert Bertie, 3rd Earl of Lindsey and Hon.
+Elizabeth Wharton.1 He married, firstly, Mary Wynn, daughter of Sir Richard Wynn, 4th Bt. and Sarah Myddelton, on 30 July 1678 at Westminster Abbey, Westminster, London, EnglandG.3 He married, secondly, Albinia Farrington, daughter of Maj.-Gen. Thomas Farrington and Theodosia Betenson, on 6 July 1705.3 He died on 26 July 1723 at age 62 at Grimsthorpe, Lincolnshire, EnglandG.3 He was buried on 16 August 1723 at Edenham, Lincolnshire, EnglandG.3 His will was proven (by probate) on 1 April 1724.3

 Macky states that he was "handsome in his person; of a fair complexion, doth not trouble himself with affairs of state".
 Bishop Burnet writes "a fine gentleman, hath both wit and learning," although Swift's comment on this statement is "I never observed a grain of either."3